Cheltenham (Vic.)

 Employment performance in Cheltenham has been below expectations when compared to most other areas nationally

-Transport, postal & warehousing has limited presence at 3.3% compared to the regional average of 5.2%.
-The worker-to-resident ratio is 0.7, indicating a level of local employment opportunities above the norm.
-Between September 2024 and September 2025, the labour force increased by 0.6% while employment declined by 0.7%, raising the unemployment rate by 1.2 percentage points.
-In contrast, Greater Melbourne saw employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point rise in unemployment.
-State-level data to 25-Nov-25 shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from Jobs and Skills Australia project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Cheltenham's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localised population projections.
+However, transport, postal & warehousing has limited presence with 3.3% employment compared to the regional average of 5.2%.
+There were 0.7 workers for each resident as per the Census, indicating a level of local employment opportunities above the norm.
+Between September 2024 and September 2025, the labour force increased by 0.6% while employment declined by 0.7%, causing the unemployment rate to rise by 1.3 percentage points.
+In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point rise in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+However, growth rates differ significantly between industry sectors.
+Applying these projections to Cheltenham's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment